Of all the pieces that come together to build your email marketing plan, opt-in forms generally get the brush off.

 To get these incentives in your reader’s download folders and start growing your list, you need to create forms that are eye-catching, informative, and deliver on your promises.

-The whole point of an opt-in form is to entice your reader into accepting an offer in exchange for their email address–so don’t make it any more than that.
-You’ll be competing against short attention spans, busy work days, and an overload of advertising, so it’s best to keep your email opt-in forms as concise, direct, and to the point as possible.
+The whole point of an opt-in is to entice your reader into accepting an offer in exchange for their email address–so don’t make it any more than that.
+You’ll be competing against short attention spans, busy work days, and an overload of advertising, so it’s best to keep your email opt-ins as concise, direct, and to the point as possible.
 From copy to design, remember that less is more.

 Here’s a couple do’s and don’ts on simplicity.

 Your offer should target a very specific part of your audience if you want it to be effective.
 This will not only help you build an audience that is organically niched down to your topic, it will also help you segment your readers later.
-So figure out what your readers’ biggest problem is and create an opt-in form and offer that solves it.
+So figure out what your readers’ biggest problem is and create an opt-in and offer that solves it.

 To find more consistency, walk yourself through your reader’s signup process.
 What page are they on when they sign up?
 What are they reading when your opt-in offer pops onto the page?
 Once you’ve gone through these steps you might see some ways to improve your messaging or even the incentive that you’re offering.